Retirement Living Hub

 • Purchase Price or Rent: This is your primary cost for the housing unit itself.
 Prices can range from $150,000 for a smaller condo to over $1 million for a luxury single-family home.
 Rental apartments might range from $1,500 to $4,000 per month, depending on location and amenities.

 • Homeowners Association (HOA) Fees: Nearly all active adult communities charge monthly HOA fees.
 These fees cover the maintenance of common areas, landscaping, amenities, and sometimes exterior home maintenance.
 HOA fees can range from $200 to $800 per month or more, especially in communities with extensive golf courses or elaborate clubhouses.
+I factored our HOA fees into a spreadsheet for every community we considered.

 • Property Taxes and Insurance: If you own your home, you will pay property taxes to your local municipality and homeowner’s insurance.
 These costs are similar to traditional homeownership.